tito-arch/BABC-2/content/posts/review-of-lensa-ai.md

 # lensa Ai Installation

 One thing to keep in mind is that Lensa AI is an image editing **app** available in both iOS and android.
-At the time of writing this blog, there is no web browser-based Lensa AI website for **Windows users,** but there is one for the Mac operating system. 🤨 this was qiute frustrating😞😞 at first becouse c'mon why only windows users that dont have support and am not trying to hate on lensa but we hope this will change over time.
+At the time of writing this blog, there is no web browser-based Lensa AI website for **Windows users,** but there is one for the Mac operating system. 🤨 this was quite frustrating😞😞 at first because c'mon why only windows users that don't have support and am not trying to hate on lensa but we hope this will change over time.

-So i went ahead to install it on my phone then i get this
+So I went ahead to install it on my phone then I get this

 ........

-okay okay i know i need to upgrade my device but why do this to me lensa am not gonna lie but at that time i felt like am from 90's trying to install  windows 11 on my .....old computer😣😣.therefore to avoid getting dissapointed when installing you need to have...........................
+okay okay I know I need to upgrade my device but why to do this to me lensa am not gonna lie but at that time I felt like am from 90's trying to install windows 11 on my .....old computer😣😣.therefore to avoid getting disappointed when installing you need to have...........................

 # How does Lensa Ai Work